Hezbollah–Israel conflict (2023–present): March 2024

+On 12 March, Israeli airstrikes on the town of al-Nabi Shayth in the Beqaa Valley resulted in six injuries and the death of two Hezbollah members.
 On 13 March, an Israeli airstrike on a road near Lebanon's Rashidieh refugee camp for Palestinians killed a civilian and Hadi Ali Mustafa, the leader of Hamas forces in Lebanon, and injured two others.
 A week later, two Syrian teenagers (aged 16 and 17) were handed over to Lebanese authorities for allegedly spying for Israel.
 It was reported that they confessed to have been given an equivalent of US$11 each by a local mosque servant to unknowingly plant a tracking device in Mustafa's car.

 On 27 March, the IDF reported that its airstrike on a paramedic center affiliated with the group in Hebbariye killed seven people, whom were reportedly militants.
 The report was denied by Hezbollah, which said that the casualties were actually rescuers.
 The victims were later identified as volunteers, and Lebanon's Ministry of Public Health condemned the strike.
 In response to the attack, Hezbollah launched around thirty rockets towards northern Israel, killing a factory worker in Kiryat Shmona and lightly wounding another.
 After sunset, Israeli airstrikes were reported in Tayr Harfa and Naqoura, which each killed five and four people respectively.
 The strikes killed three paramedics; two from the Islamic Health Society and another from the Amal Movement-affiliated Islamic Risala Scout Association.
 A local commander of the Amal Movement was also killed, along with at least two Hezbollah members.

 On 29 March, an Israeli airstrike targeting Aleppo International Airport killed 38 Syrian soldiers, seven Hezbollah fighters and seven militiamen, in what became the deadliest Israeli strike on Syria in the past three years.
 Another airstrike in Bazouriyeh, Lebanon killed Ali Abed Akhsan Naim, the deputy commander of Hezbollah's rocket and missiles unit who the IDF said was responsible for planning attacks against Israeli civilians.
 On 30 March, Reuters reported that an Israeli strike had injured three UN observers and a translator who were monitoring hostilities along the Blue Line.
 An investigation by the Lebanese Army determined that the explosion was caused by a landmine, which Israel said was planted by Hezbollah.
 The IDF struck a centre of the Lebanese Ambulance Association at the end of March killing seven paramedics.